-There’s a specific kind of tired that sets in after a failed technology project.
-It’s not the tiredness of having worked hard.
-It’s the tiredness of having spent six figures, given over a year of organisational attention, and ended up roughly where you started — except now you have a system nobody uses and a team that’s sceptical of the next proposal before it’s even been made.
+There’s a specific kind of tired that sets in after a failed technology project: spending six figures, giving over a year of organisational attention, and ending up roughly where you started, except now you have a system nobody uses and a team that’s sceptical of the next proposal before it’s even been made.

 What Digital Transformation Fatigue Actually Is

-Digital transformation fatigue is not reluctance to change.
-The CEOs who have it are usually among the most commercially ambitious people in their sector.
-They didn’t burn six figures on a CRM or an ERP because they were complacent.
-They did it because they were trying to build something.
+Digital transformation fatigue has little to do with reluctance to change.
+The CEOs who have it are usually among the most commercially ambitious people in their sector — the six figures they spent on a CRM or an ERP went toward building something, driven by ambition rather than complacency.

-The fatigue comes from a specific pattern of disappointment, not from conservatism.
+The fatigue builds through a specific pattern of disappointment rather than conservatism.
 It accumulates through repeated contact with a technology market that speaks in features and frameworks rather than margins and outcomes.
 Developers who deliver code on time and to spec but can’t articulate what the business gained.
 Consultants who produce beautifully structured roadmaps that sit in a folder.
 Platforms that do everything the demo promised and nothing the business actually needed.

 Over time, this pattern produces a specific kind of informed anxiety.
-The CEO who has lived through it doesn’t distrust technology.
-They distrust the people selling it.
+The CEO who has lived through it learns exactly where to place the distrust: on the people selling the technology, rather than the technology itself.
 They’ve learned that the gap between “what the vendor promised” and “what the business actually got” is where a significant amount of their money goes.

-The result is paralysis — not permanent, but real.
+The result is a real paralysis, if not a permanent one.
 Every new proposal triggers the same internal question: is this the one that actually delivers, or is this another well-packaged version of the same thing?
 Without a reliable answer to that question, the rational move is to do nothing.
-And so companies with genuine operational problems and sufficient budget to solve them sit still, adding headcount instead of automation, watching the manual wall grow higher each quarter.
+And so companies with genuine operational problems and sufficient budget to solve them sit still.
+Headcount grows instead of automation, and the Manual Wall grows higher each quarter.

 The Five Signs You Have It